csbarak/MolOptimizer/README.md

 MolOptimizer will start running on your local host.
 Copy past the URL generated in the Command Prompt/terminal in your web browser and you should see the template of MolOptimizer displayed as shown below.

+* Using Alignment Section
+  Please upload your files
 -------------------------------------------------------------------------------------------------------------------
 !!!!
 IMPORTANT   !!!!